 Similarly, if the DREAM Act passes, immigrant youth would be granted temporary residence status.

-Would these periods no longer count as a period “lawful residence” for those who stumble into Gutierrez’s shoes one day?
+Would these periods no longer count as a period of “lawful residence” for those who stumble into Gutierrez’s shoes one day?

 An Anti-Family Approach To Immigration Law